 Memories are woven into the fabric of our beings.
 Sometimes we lose ourselves trying to unravel them in the present.

 Eighteen months before the burial, my mother and I are adding rainbow candy and toppings to our frozen yogurt cups at Kiwi’s.
-Paper cylinders of unhealthy, but heavenly goodness.
+Paper cylinders of heavenly goodness.

-“Add some coconut shreds.
+“Try some shredded coconut.
 It’s really good,” she says.

 We find a table outside.
-The sun is shining now, blanketing the town with warmth and brilliance.
-It’s strange for an April day, but of course, we aren’t complaining.
+The sun is shining, blanketing the town with warmth and brilliance.
+It’s strange for an April day, but we aren’t complaining.

-Being a fifteen year old, it may seem easy to live the life of teenage rebellion, hanging out with friends at the mall, being annoyed by my parents’ curfews, and preferring to listen to music in my room over socializing with family, etcetera.
-But this was never the case for me.
+As a 15-year-old, it may seem easy to live a life of teenage rebellion – hanging out with friends at the mall, being annoyed by my curfew, and choosing to listen to music in my room instead of socializing with family – but this has never been the case for me.
 My mother and I are almost always on the same page.
-We like certain things together.
-We do certain things together.
-Being homeschooled for seven years, my mother is beyond my home facilitator: she has become an irreplaceable friend.
+We like the same things.
+We enjoy doing things together.
+Because I was homeschooled for seven years, my mother is beyond my home facilitator: she has become an irreplaceable friend.

-As we savor our delicious yogurt, we talk about life.
-The goods and bads, the ups and downs.
-But mostly, I let my mother speak because she always has the most interesting stories.
+As we savor our yogurt, we talk about life.
+The good and bad, the ups and downs.
+But mostly I let my mother speak because she always has the most interesting stories.

-I always liked when Mom spoke about her childhood.
-Although she was a rather solemn person, she had a light inside that enkindled whenever she remembered her past.
-Her brown eyes would light up, and every now and then she would tuck her long, voluminous dark hair behind her ears.
-She sometimes looks away in between the conversations, as if slipping into the sweet reveries of her childhood.
+I always liked when my mom told stories about her childhood.
+Although she was a rather solemn person, a light inside her was kindled whenever she remembered her past.
+Her brown eyes would light up, and she would tuck her long, voluminous dark hair behind her ears.

 I point to the plastic shopping bag of colorful polymer clay blocks we had purchased.
 “I have an idea.
 We can make doll keychains that look just like them!”